-If you’re applying for a marriage-based green card from within the United States, you must prove that you are eligible for one.
+If you’re applying for a family-based or marriage-based green card from within the United States, you must prove that you are eligible for one.
 To do this, your travel documents must show that you entered the country lawfully and have maintained lawful status — meaning you’ve been documented — while waiting for your case to be approved.
 (Undocumented spouses may still be eligible for a marriage-based green card, but it’s important to understand the rules for this situation.)

 In this guide, we’ll walk you through the steps to requesting a copy of your I-94 travel record (officially called the “Form I-94 Arrival/Departure Record”) or the visa from your passport if you cannot locate them.
 We’ll also cover alternative options if these documents are not available.

 Not sure which visa is right for you?
 Take our free assessment to get a customized plan.
 Get started today!